 Launcelot’s story contains many of the same elements of Tristram’s: prowess in battle, love of a king’s wife, disguises during tournaments.
-Given their many similarities, it is the points in which their stories diverge that readers can find interesting implications.
+Given their many similarities, it is at the points at which their stories diverge that readers can find interesting implications.
 Where Tristram ultimately chooses his individual desires over those of his community, Launcelot remains loyal to Arthur.
 Launcelot also ends his days separated from the Round Table, and while Malory does not tell us the circumstances in which Tristram is murdered by King Mark, we still find the knight and his king in close proximity at the point of Tristram’s death.
 Perhaps most notably, Launcelot dies peacefully, surrounded by his closest companions and situated as a member of the clergy.
 Tristram’s death is less than dignified and only referenced in passing.
 From these key distinctions, readers can begin to craft an understanding of where Launcelot stands on the spectrum between hermetic individual and hermetic community.
 Although he spends most of his time firmly situated within the secular system of the Round Table, Launcelot’s story is one of spiritual redemption insofar as his character is an example of a man who ultimately discovers the balance only possible within the Church.

 There are two assertions that I am making here: the first is that Arthur’s system copies the structure of the Church but does not leave room for religious pursuit, and the second is that Launcelot’s character is the most illustrative of spiritual growth.
 I begin by quickly identifying Arthur’s nebulous relationship with religion as well as the underlying materialism of the court.
 Afterward, I describe Launcelot’s journey through faith, the implications of his ultimate redemption, and why his story discreetly offers one suggestion of how the Round Table could have survived.